Justice Studies (M.A.)

 Degree Requirements

-The master of arts in justice studies requires that students complete a minimum of ten courses (37 credit hours) in justice studies from the following list:
+The master of arts in justice studies requires that students complete a minimum of ten courses (37 credit hours) in justice studies.

 Required Courses